qeacourse/RoboNinjaWarrior/index.md

 ---
 layout: splash
+header:
+  overlay_color: "#000"
+  overlay_filter: "0.4"
+  overlay_image: website_graphics/robo_splash.jpg
 feature_row:
   - image_path: https://img.youtube.com/vi/MFL4gd2IMm8/0.jpg
     alt: "A thumbnail image for a video.
 The text QEA Olin College of Engineering appears on a textured blue background"
-    title: "Course Overview"
+    title: "Key Features of QEA"
     excerpt: "QEA is a highly interdisciplinary, integrated course for teaching technical content."
     url: "#course-philosophy"
-    btn_label: "Course Philosophy"
+    btn_label: "More details about QEA"
     btn_class: "btn--primary"
   - image_path: How to/Pictures/neato_overview.jpeg
     alt: "A picture of a Neato robotic vacuum cleaner with a custom remote control interface based on Raspberry Pi"
     title: "Robot Platform"
-    excerpt: "We use a customized version of a Neato Robot vacuum cleaner.
-We chose this platform due to its low price and powerful sensors."
+    excerpt: "We chose to customized a Neato Robot vacuum for its low price and powerful sensors."
     url: "#robot-details"
     btn_label: "Robot Details"
     btn_class: "btn--primary"
   - image_path: website_graphics/bridge_of_death.jpg
     alt: "A student taking a cell phone picture of a robot traversing a spiral wooden track called The Bridge of Doom"
     title: "Module Overview"
-    excerpt: "The module centers around 3 robotics challenges that each teach core math, physics, and engineering content."
+    excerpt: "The module uses 3 robotics challenges to teach math, physics, and engineering content."
     url: "#module-details"
     btn_label: "Module Details"
     btn_class: "btn--primary"